 - Davidson v Aegis Defence Services (BVI) Ltd EWCA Civ 1586 – Important appellate authority on s.33 of the Limitation Act 1980 and its application to a personal injury claim arising from the conflict in Iraq.

 - Clark v Havering London Borough Council & Anor EWHC 3427 (QB)

 Farrah has considerable experience in representing health professionals in professional regulatory hearings.
-In particulars, she has acted for doctors in the General Medical Council, psychologists before the British Psychological Society and the Health, Care and Professions Council, counsellors and psychotherapists before the British Association of Counselling and Psychotherapy, the Association for Child Psychotherapists the United Kingdom Council for Psychotherapy, nurses before the Nursing and Midwifery Council and osteopaths before the General Osteopathic Council.
+In particulars, she has acted for doctors in the General Medical Council, psychologists before the Health and Care Professions Council, counsellors and psychotherapists before the British Association of Counselling and Psychotherapy, the Association for Child Psychotherapists, the United Kingdom Council for Psychotherapy, nurses before the Nursing and Midwifery Council and osteopaths before the General Osteopathic Council.

 Farrah regularly appears for insurers, NHS Trusts, Clinicians and families in inquests where issues of unlawful killing, suicide, neglect and the application of Article 2 of the ECHR have arisen.
 Notably, she was instructed in inquest into the deaths of:

 - Georgia Hollick (2006) – GH, who was nine months, choked at nursery.
 Farrah represented the family of GH.

 - Naomi Bryant (2011) – a prisoner released on license murdered NB soon after released.
 Farrah represented one of the forensic psychologists involved in the prisoner’s release.